 The College of Arts and Letters CAL Talk series returned with Structural Racism, Civil Disobedience, and the Road to Racial Justice in the Age of COVID-19, recorded live in Zoom on June 16, 2020.

-Following an introduction by Dean Rueyling Chuang, Shafiqur Rahman, chair of the Department of Communication Studies, led a panel discussion featuring Dr. Larry Hygh, Dr. Liliana Conlisk-Gallegos and Dr. Ahlam Muhtaseb (Communication Studies), Dr. Rong Chen (English), Dr. Nicholas Bratcher (Music), Dr. Eric Bayruns Garcia (Philosophy), Prof. Kristi Papailler (Theatre Arts), and Dr. Esteban Cordoba and Dr. Oraib Mango (World Languages and Literatures).
+Following an introduction by Dean Dr. Rueyling Chuang, Dr. Shafiqur Rahman, chair of the Department of Communication Studies, led a panel discussion featuring Dr. Larry Hygh, Dr. Liliana Conlisk Gallegos and Dr. Ahlam Muhtaseb, Communication Studies; Dr. Rong Chen English; Dr. Nicholas Bratcher, Music; Dr. Eric Bayruns Garcia, Philosophy; Prof. Kristi Papailler; Theatre Arts; and Dr. Esteban Cordoba and Dr. Oraib Mango, World Languages and Literatures.

 Library Media Services hosted a public screening of the film Digital Disconnect: Fake News, Privacy & Democracy followed by a discussion facilitated by T.C.
 Corrigan and Rod Metts, Dept of Comm Studies on Wed, Nov 14, 2018.

 A video of the discussion is available on the Coyote Chronicle's facebook page.